influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/getting-started/transform-data.md

 It walks through creating a Flux script that partitions data into windows of time, averages the `_value`s in each window, and outputs the averages as a new table.

-It's important how the "shape" of your data changes through each of these operations.
+It's important to understand how the "shape" of your data changes through each of these operations.

 ## Query data
 Use the query built in the previous [Query data from InfluxDB](/platform/introduction/getting-started/query-influxdb)